October 7th, 2018 by Admin

 Providing recurring payments is an easy way to increase retention, grow loyalty, and improve customer satisfaction.

-Recurring Payments are automatic payments where a customer authorize a merchant to collect the total charges from a customer’s credit card or bank account every month.
-It is a useful feature with multiple applications: Donations, Memberships, subscriptions and utility payments.
+Recurring Payments are automatic credit card payments where a customer authorizes a merchant to collect the total charges from a customer’s credit card or bank account at customizable intervals.
+It is a useful feature for multiple applications: Donations, Memberships, subscriptions and utility payments to name a few.

-Handle your recurring and installment payments with our single solution.
+Handle your recurring and installment payments with our secure tokenization solution.

-To set up a recurring payment, the merchant simply enters the specified charge, chooses the frequency of payment (weekly, monthly, annually) and the customer’s card is billed.
+To set up a recurring payment, the merchant simply enters the specified charge, chooses the frequency of payment (weekly, monthly, annually) and the customer’s card is billed on a recurring basis.

 Posted in Best Practices for Merchants Tagged with: , , , ,